OrdinaryMagician/ibuki_m/README.md

 **Ibuki**'s arsenal is a very personal one, composed of some of her favorites of all time (some of which are a bit too old, maybe, but still "gold").

-Most weapons have the usual obvious controls of primary fire to shoot, secondary fire to aim down the sights, and reload to... reload.
-Any extra actions, performed with the *"utility key"* *(Zoom)* will be mentioned in the weapon entry.
+Most weapons have the usual obvious controls of fire to shoot and reload to... reload.

 Mag management is entirely hassle-free, as ammunition is autoloaded on-demand within Hammerspace.